kubernetes/enhancements/keps/sig-scheduling/20190221-pod-topology-spread.md

 Suppose we have a 3-zone cluster, currently pods with the same labelSelector are spread as 1/1/0.
-Internally we compute an "ActualSkew" for each topology domain representing "mathing pods in this topology domain" minus "minimum matching pods in any topology domain", so for this 1/1/0 cluster, the ActualSkew for each zone is 1(1-0)/1(1-0)/0(0-0).
+Internally we compute an "ActualSkew" for each topology domain representing "matching pods in this topology domain" minus "minimum matching pods in any topology domain", so for this 1/1/0 cluster, the ActualSkew for each zone is 1(1-0)/1(1-0)/0(0-0).
 (If the spreading is 3/2/1, the ActualSkew for each zone will be 2(3-1)/1(2-1)/0(1-1))

-The internal computation logic would be to find nodes satifiying "ActualSkew <= MaxSkew".
+The internal computation logic would be to find nodes satisfying "ActualSkew <= MaxSkew".
 Let's go back to the 1/1/0 example:

 If MaxSkew is 1, incoming pod can only be scheduled to zone3 to become 1/1/1;